amruta-pani/rivets/README.md

 Before Testing, run:

-npm run setup
+npm run setup //for the first time npm start //assuming that nodemon is installed globally

 (OR)

 npm install
-node index.js
+nodemon index.js

 Usage: